-Aggregate fees for professional services rendered for VAALCO by Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu and their respective affiliates for the years ended December 31, 2009 and 2008, were as follows: (thousands of dollars)
+Aggregate fees for professional services rendered for VAALCO by Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu and their respective affiliates for the years ended December 31, 2010 and 2009, were as follows: (thousands of dollars)

-Services Provided 2009 2008
+Services Provided 2010 2009

 Audit Services:

-Audit Fees \$ 42 26 \$ 455
+Audit Fees \$ 494 \$ 426

-Audit-Related Fees 6 6
+Audit-Related Fees 6

-Total Audit Fees and Audit-Related Fees 43 32 461
+Total Audit Fees and Audit-Related Fees 494 432

-Tax Fees ļ 58 96
+Tax Fees 25 58

-Total \$ 49 90 \$ 557
+Total \$ 519 \$ 490

 Audit Fees.
-For the years ended December 31, 2009 and 2008, audit fees billed to VAALCO by its principal accounting firm, Deloitte & Touche LLP were for the audit of VAALCO's annual financial statements and internal control over financial reporting, for the review of VAALCO's interim financial statements, and for services related to consents for registration statements.
+For the years ended December 31, 2010 and 2009, audit fees billed to VAALCO by its principal accounting firm, Deloitte & Touche LLP were for the audit of VAALCO's annual financial statements and internal control over financial reporting, and for the review of VAALCO's interim financial statements,.

 Audit-Related Fees.
-For the years ended December 31, 2009 and 2008, fees for audit related services were for debt compliance letters.
+There were no audit-related fees incurred in the year ended December 31, 2010.
+For the year ended December 31, 2009, fees for audit-related services were for debt compliance letters.

 Tax Fees.
-For the years ended December 31, 2009 and 2008, fees billed to VAALCO for tax services were for review of federal and state income tax filings, consultation with respect to IRS audits, United Kingdom tax filings and for consultation in Gabon on payroll tax and value added tax matters.
+For the years ended December 31, 2010 and 2009, fees billed to VAALCO for tax services were for review of federal and state income tax filings, consultation with respect to IRS audits, United Kingdom tax filings and for consultation in Gabon on payroll tax and value added tax matters.